GoogleCloudPlatform/gke-cloud-sql-postgres-demo/README.md

 ```

 ### Resolution

-You cannot reuse an instance name for up to a week after you have deleted an ins
+You cannot reuse an instance name for up to a week after you have deleted an
-tance.
+instance.
 https://cloud.google.com/sql/docs/mysql/delete-instance

-**This is not an officially supported Google product**